dylan-lang/peg-parser/README.txt

   Cache-hit testing would happen in the parse-xxx functions, and perhaps the updating of *cache-start-position* and discarding of old data would too.

 * Soft error recovery.
-Right now, the parser just gives up at the first thing it can't match.
-I'm not sure what it should do, but it doesn't do it.
+Right now, the parser just gives up when it can't match.
+I'd like the parser to be capable of skipping to a checkpoint.